braun-steven/typst-phd-thesis-template/template.typ

 // Pagebreak with empty header/footer
+// Inserts a clean pagebreak while temporarily clearing the header and footer content.
 #let pagebreak-clean(weak: false, to: "") = {
     set page(header: "", footer: "")
     pagebreak(weak: weak, to: to)